 Our world continues to change every day requiring us to adapt, particularly with technology.
 One of the biggest dangers to marriages is in the area of sexual temptation.
 It leads to relational issues and, too often, failed marriages.
 This has been true throughout history.
 However, changing definitions of appropriate clothing and the emerging media-saturated culture filled with sexually charged images have made the battlefield more complex.

+Consistent small acts of discipline become habits that form strong character.
+Those who desire to resist sexual temptation must possess the ability to deny themselves instant pleasures.
 Fighting temptation starts by building the discipline of restraint.
 Those who desire to resist sexual temptation must possess the ability to deny themselves instant pleasures.
-[Tweet This] That ability doesn’t just appear, it needs to be built.
+That ability doesn’t just appear, it needs to be built.
 Think about it like training for a marathon.
 No one can run twenty-six miles without doing many smaller distance runs that lead up to it.
 Eventually, muscles and endurance are strengthened for the longer runs.
 Building up the ability to resist sexual temptation starts with practicing small denials.
 Consistent small acts of discipline become habits that form strong character.

 Control Your Eyes